We have compiled a list of frequently asked questions, please click on the expand “+” to learn more.

 What do lessons cost?

 All CMA teachers are independent professionals who set their own rates.
-Except for voice and acting, weekly half-hour lessons range from about $102 to about $130 per month, depending on the teacher’s experience and the type of program wanted.
+Most instructors charge a flat fee for weekly half-hour lessons ranging from about $125 to about $150 per month.
+This is dependent on the teacher’s experience and the type of program wanted.
 Longer lessons are priced proportionally.

-Voice lessons range from about $125 to $144 per month.
-Included in this charge are group Performance and Technique classes (see the main Voice page for information).
 Private acting training at CMA is customized to the needs of our students.
-Generally, this training costs $55.00/hour.
+Generally, this training costs $65.00/hour.

 How long are lessons?